cadop/dhart/README.md

 We have extensive documentation on the API, and welcome new contributions and bug fixes.
 Please make sure to take a look at the contributing guide.

+Currently it is only available on Windows OS.
+We happily would accept contributors to help expand to Linux.

 Features
 --------